 • Is there a route (in Ashghal) for new ideas to be considered, eg for testing or materials

 • How can stakeholders collaborate to co-develop training material?

 The next steps planned are to convene a steering group of key stakeholders to guide us in addressing the above suggestions and others and to develop a collaborative programme of research and teaching.
 We will also organise some small focus groups to look at the opportunities for research collaboration in the four subject areas.

 Click here for post-event press releases in Arabic and English:

 Press coverage of the event can be seen here:

-Anyone interested in participating in this programme or other activities of Constructing Excellence in Qatar should contact email@example.com.
+Anyone interested in participating or learning more about the activities of Constructing Excellence in Qatar should contact Don Ward.